 Gender is a strong predictor of one’s likelihood of relapse and substance of choice.

-Some common distinctions with gender and addiction are:
+Some common gender differences in substance abuse are:

 - Men are more likely to report abusing alcohol while women more often abuse prescription medications.

 - Men commonly begin abusing illicit substances at a younger age while women often begin drinking before men do.